 Mix all ingredients in small bowl until combined.
 Drizzle over cooled cookies.

 The ginger maple glaze is optional, because without it these cookies really just taste like miniature loaves of banana bread.
 The glaze is spicy, but I think it works.
-Then again, I’m a huge fan of ginger, from its fragrance to its wonderful digestive benefits.
+I’m a huge fan of ginger, from its fragrance to its digestive benefits.

-With these cookies, I recommend some very early morning sunlight.
+I recommend eating these in the early morning.
 There’s nothing like banana bread at 5:30 am, in an empty house with all the shadows going to opposite way of how you normally see them.